Avi241/Obstacle_Avoidance/README.md

 ```
 # Steps

-Press Z to takeoff
+Press Z to takeoff.
 Now you can control your drone with keyboars as shown in the Gui

 # For obstacle avoidance you need to modify the following code